Weepy eyes in cats

 If your cat has had weepy eyes for a while, contact your vet for an appointment to have them checked.
 Even if the problem has been going on for a while, there is a chance that they could have a treatable condition.

-Consider getting cat insurance as soon as you get them, before any signs of illness start.
-This will ensure you have all the support you need to care for them.
+Consider taking out cat insurance as soon as you bring your cat home, before any signs of illness start.
+This will give you peace of mind that you have some financial support if they ever become unwell.

 Tear staining in flat faced breeds